 \section{Analytical treatment with pendulum analogy}

-The most probable path can be obtained by solving the extremum conditions, Eqs.~(\ref{MPPE-x})-(\ref{MPPE-th}), with boundary conditions.
-Although these equations are nonlinear differential equations, they can be formally reduced to the equation of motion of the pendulum, and a general solution may be given in an analytical form.
+The most probable path can be obtained by solving the extremum conditions (Eqs.~(\ref{MPPE-x})--(\ref{MPPE-th})) with boundary conditions.
+Although these equations are nonlinear differential, they can be formally reduced to the pendulum's equation of motion.
+A general solution may then be deduced in an analytical form.
 This section discusses the most probable path using these analytical treatments.